List of DC Universe locations: Peña Duro

 Peña Duro, also called Hard Rock in English, is the former prison of the villain Bane that is located in Santa Prisca.
-He served a life sentence there as a child because of the actions committed by his elusive father King Snake.
+He served a life sentence there as a child because of the actions committed by his father King Snake.

 Rock Falls Penitentiary

-Rock Falls Penitentiary is a prison in Rock Falls, Iowa, that originates from the film Shazam!.
-It is incorporated into subsequent comics as a prison that had a section built to house the magic-based enemies of the Shazam Family.
+Rock Falls Penitentiary is a prison in Rock Falls, Iowa.
+It was originally created for the film Shazam! and incorporated into subsequent comics as a prison that had a section built to house the magic-based enemies of the Shazam Family.

 Ravenscar Secure Facility

 Ravenscar Secure Facility is a mental asylum in Yorkshire where John Constantine was committed after the Newcastle Incident.

 Slabside Island

 Slabside Island, also called the Slab and Slabside Penitentiary, is a high security metahuman prison.
 Originally in New Jersey, it was later transported to Antarctica after the Joker's "Last Laugh" riot.
 Shilo Norman was the original warden of Slabside Penitentiary.